MarcL/chatfuel-broadcast/README.md

 const chatfuelBroadcast = require('chatfuel-broadcast').default;
 ```

-Create an options object which defines the mandatory you need.
+Create an options object which contains the mandatory parameters of `botId`, `token` and `userId`.
+You will find your `botId` in the Chatfuel dashboard URL for your bot and the `token` is defined in your dashboard.
+Note that you can only set either `blockId` or `blockName` but you can't pass both parameters.
+The `blockId` can be seen in the URL of the Chatfuel bot, or you can just use the block name that you define.

 Add in the attributes property for the Chatfuel user attributes you want to set:

 ```javascript
 const options = {